 Tobago’s a place where visitors cannot evade midday naps, and equally cannot sleep the afternoon away beneath the symphonic drumbeat of rain torrents on tin roofs.
 The squalls roll through on what seems like a schedule: An hour of bright sun followed by quickening skies, sudden dark, big-drop tattoos on the patio, then a tempest of rain.

 Summoned forth from the bedroom of our villa, my wife, Leslie, and I stood at the edge of the veranda and watched water descend in sheets.
 Ten minutes later it subsided.
 The westering sun returned, and steam spiraled up from the poolside tiles.
 Into the pool we tumble, chasing the fresh rainwater.

-We’re at The Palms, the finest resort on Tobago (or Trinidad, for that matter), where each party gets its own deluxe villa complete with pool, wrap-around veranda, kitchen and bedrooms with king-size beds, and the tropics’ greatest spiritual amenity, ceiling fans.
+We’re at The Palms, the finest resort on Tobago (or Trinidad, for that matter).
+Each guest gets its own deluxe villa complete with pool, wrap-around veranda, kitchen, and bedrooms with king-size beds, and the tropics’ greatest spiritual amenity, ceiling fans.

-Even though there’s A/C, we shun the contrivance of machine-cooled air for the calming swish of the fan, turn the slats of the louvers down and revive our naps.
+Even though there’s A/C, we shunned the contrivance of machine-cooled air for the calming swish of the fan, turned the slats of the louvers down, and revived our naps.
 An hour later, the next squall calls us to the kitchen to cook dinner: fresh spiny lobster tonight, with a side of curried rice.